Colégio Angélica: Creation and consolidation

 The activities started with nursary and primary school; however, it is worth mentioning that since 1928 there had been public education from first to fourth grade in the city.
-In 1955, Colégio Angélica became the first institution in Vale do Aço to provide a course equivalent to elementery school and, in 1962, the normal school started.
+In 1955, Colégio Angélica became the first institution in Vale do Aço to provide a course equivalent to elementary school and, in 1962, the normal school started.
 Until 1968, there was also the boarding school regime due to the demand of students coming from neighboring cities, which was deactivated due to the creation of new schools.
 At the same time, the Carmelite Sisters extended their activities to other sectors of society, such as teaching catechism to children in their own facilities in support of the Saint Sebastian Parish and providing social assistance to the residents of Morro do Carmo, where they developed courses in handicrafts, cooking, cutting and sewing.

 Between the 1960s and the 1980s, the nuns maintained a health center on the school premises primarily for pregnant women and children.
 In the late 1980s, part of Colégio Angélica's land was donated by the Carmelite Congregation for the construction of the Saint Sebastian Cathedral.
 The Arcebispo Dom Helvécio State School was also part of the Colégio Angélica complex; there, vulnerable students could have medical appointments and surgeries provided by the Carmelite Congregation, Lions Clubs International, and Rotary International.
 This school was demolished in 2009 to later give way to the Coelho Diniz Supermarket, after the land attached to the Colégio Angélica was sold by the Carmelite Sisters.